 A Game of Thrones

 In April 2015, HarperCollins approached Reason to redesign their app for George R.R.
 Martin’s book series, A Song of Ice and Fire.
-The aim was to get the fans for the hugely popular TV show into the books, and for HarperCollins to establish a relationship with customers.
+The aim was to get fans of the HBO’s hugely popular Game of Thrones into the books and for HarperCollins to establish a relationship with customers.

 I worked closely with the product manager at HarperCollins, and head of design at Reason, to define what the product would be and what features would address customer motivations and behaviours.

-I designed prototypes to validate assumptions through usability testing, and to drive decision making during stakeholder meetings.
+I designed prototypes to validate ideas and assumptions through usability testing, and to drive decision making during stakeholder meetings.

-I created user journeys, wireframes, prototypes, design specs and all assets needed for development of the app.
+I created user journeys, wireframes, prototypes, design specs and all assets needed for development.

-By leveraging short, exclusive book extracts and explaining the differences in how key moments played out on the TV show, we could create a bridge into the more detailed world of the books.
-The hope was that this would give an incentive to sign up and connect HarperCollins with potential customers.
+By leveraging short, exclusive book extracts and explaining the differences in how moments played out on the TV show, we could create a bridge into the more detailed world of the books.
+This would give an incentive to sign in, connecting HarperCollins to their readers.

 From Kick-off to Prototype in 6 Days

-With the launch of the app set to coincide with the end of Season 5, timelines were tight, so we took a lean approach and worked in design sprints that would end with a sprint demo.
+With a launch date for the app set to coincide with the end of Season 5, timelines were tight and the design process required a lean approach.

-After a couple of extremely productive workshops with the product manager at HarperCollins, and head of design at Reason, we identified what success meant to stakeholders and some assumptions to test with fans of the TV show.
+After a couple of super productive workshops with the product manager at HarperCollins, and head of design at Reason, we identified what success meant to stakeholders and the users.
 This lead us to some high level user journeys and provided the basis for the first prototype.

-Taking the journeys from the whiteboard, I sketched out each step on paper, created a set of low fidelity wireframes in Keynote, and exported these to create a clickthrough prototype in Flinto.
-The prototype made it easy to present ideas and for steakholders to understand the concept and direction taken, many of whom were new to digital product development.
+Taking the journeys from the whiteboard, I sketched out each page on paper, created a set of low fidelity wireframes in Keynote, and exported these to create a clickthrough prototype in Flinto.
+The prototype made it easy to drive decision making when presenting to stakeholders, many of which were new to digital product development.

 Defining a moment

-A moment would be a key scene from the TV show and its surrounding metadata.
-In a snapshot you would be reminded of what happened in the show, how the book goes into greater detail, then a short extract from the book itself.
+A moment would be a key scene from the TV show and surrounding metadata.
+In a snapshot you would be reminded of what happened and then be presented with a short extract of how it appeared in the books.